 Romans' VC blog with musings and stories related to venture capital, growing value and M&A. Author of McGraw Hill August 2013 published book - THE ENTREPRENEURIAL BIBLE TO VENTURE CAPITAL: Inside Secrets from the Leaders in the Startup Game - available on Amazon, Barnes & Nobel, iTunes and other online and offline stores.
+Translated and published in Chinese, Japanese and Russian languages.
 Full blog posts are posted to http://rubicon.vc/blog/.

 The Biotech Industry is facing a Patent Cliff and True Disruption – Biotech Part 3 of 6